cmoralesmx/cmoralesmx.github.io/_posts/2020-11-30-arch-install.md

 # loadkeys uk
 ```

-Try to connect directly to WiFi as follows,
+Try to connect directly to Wi-Fi as follows,
 ```
 # iwctl --passphrase myPassPhrase station wlan0 connect targetWiFiNetwork
 ```
-If this fails, either enable the WiFi devices
+If this fails, either enable the Wi-Fi devices
 ```
 # rfkill unblock wifi
 ```